What is the Special Educational Needs and Disability Register?

 Can I opt out of the Register at any time?

 You can remove details from the register at any time.
 This will not affect the services or support you currently receive.
-But it may mean that you miss out on opportunities to provide feedback on services and receive information.
+Information and opportunities to feedback about services and support will still be available through the Local Offer.
+But, by not receiving direct communication, you may miss the chance to contribute.

 Do I have to sign up?